hannah019/excel-instructions/docs/configuration.md

 ---
 layout: default
-title: Configuration
+title: Navigation and View Tab
 nav_order: 2
 ---

-# Configuration
+# Navigation and View Tab
 {: .no_toc }

-Just the Docs has some specific configuration parameters that can be defined in your Jekyll site's _config.yml file.
-{: .fs-6 .fw-300 }
+{: .fs-4 .fw-200 }

 ## Table of contents
 {: .no_toc .text-delta }